hunter-byte-afk/MySQL-Data-View-Application/README.txt

 ## Acknowledgements
 This project was written for a class at New Mexico State University (C S 482) taught by Dr. Nagarkar.
 The database used was created for Project: Phase 1, and this project is an expansion of that work.

-## P.S
-CHOOSE KINDNESS: this disgusting smell of this code is the rotting code spaghetti of writing at 2am.
-I don't normally write code in python and I REFUSE to go back to JavaFX (I hate JavaFX with a passion).